 git clone https://github.com/okteto/go-getting-started

 You now have a functioning git repository that contains a sample golang application.
-In the
+The

 Deploy the application by executing the command below:

 kubectl apply -f k8s.yml

 Your application is now ready!
 Open your browser and go the URL of the application.
 You can get the URL by logging into Okteto Cloud and clicking on the application’s endpoint.

-Did you notice that you are accessing your application through an SSL endpoint?
+Did you notice that you are accessing your application through an HTTPs endpoint?
 This is because Okteto Cloud will automatically create them for you when you deploy your application.
 Cool no 😎?

 Congratulations, you just deployed your first application in Okteto Cloud 🚀.

 Deploying a Kubernetes application in Okteto Cloud is that simple.
 Head over to our guide on how to use Okteto Cloud to improve your development workflow in Kubernetes.